gh0stless/SIDBlaster-ASID-Player/packages project/SIDBlaster-ASID-Player/Readme.txt

 Welcome to the SIDBlaster ASID protocol player for MacOS.

-First you have to install the FTDI D2XX drivers.

 You need to set up a MIDI loop port in MacOS.

 Plug in your SIDBlaster and then start ASID Player and select the MIDI loop port.